BLOG

 ME AND MY EXPECTATIONS

 We all have a belief system and live according to what we believe.
-When people go into relationships usually, they are looking for what they can get not necessarily what they can give or what they bring to the table.
-The law of reciprocity says you get what you give or you reap what you so.
-When you give more you actually get more.
+When people enter into relationships, they are usually looking for what they can gain from the relationship, rather than what they can give or bring to the table.
+The law of reciprocity says you get what you give or reap what you sow.
+When you give more, you actually get more.

-Most of the time when expectations are talked about in marriage it leans toward what one is expecting from their spouse.
-Things like: I am expecting them to love me and honor me.
+Most of the time, when expectations are discussed in marriage, they tend to focus on what one is expecting from their spouse.
+Things like: I expect them to love and honor me.
 I am expecting them to be there for me.
-I am expecting them to treat me with respect and the list goes on and on.
+I am expecting them to treat me with respect, and the list goes on and on.

 But how about the reverse?
 What are you expecting from yourself?
 What things are you going to hold yourself accountable for in your relationship?